A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 B. POST DECREE RESTRAINING ORDERS

 A party against whom an ex parte restraining order has been granted may file a motion, supported by an affidavit, requesting that such order be dissolved.
-A motion to dissolve an ex parte restraining order shall be set for hearing, as if it were a motion for temporary relief under the Local Rules, and in compliance with Rule 53 and Rule 75 of the Ohio Rules of Civil Procedure.
+A motion to dissolve an ex parte restraining order shall be set for hearing, as if it were a motion for temporary relief under the Local Rules, and in compliance with with Civ.R.
+53 and 75.
+86.

 Motions For Temporary Allocation Of Parental Rights and Responsibilities and Temporary Support